Prince's puffy 'Purple Rain' shirt and other pieces from late singer's wardrobe go up for auction

 The auction house estimated its value at $15,000.

-The auction traces Prince’s evolution in music and fashion from his “Purple Rain” era through to his death, according to Bob Livingston of RR Auction.
+The auction traces Prince’s evolution in music and fashion from his “Purple Rain” era through to his death, according to Bobby Livingston of RR Auction.

 “What this auction really does is it shows the influence and legacy of Prince with his fashion choices and how it relates today, when you see all these artists on tour, you know, different costumes, different outfits, reinventing themselves for each tour,” he said.